Everything You Need To Know About A Public Adjuster In Illinois

 “At the option of the insured, any such contract which is executed within 5 business days after conclusion of the loss-producing occurrence shall be voidable for 10 days after execution.
 The insured may void the contract by notifying the Public Insurance Adjuster in writing by (i) registered or certified mail, return receipt requested, to the address shown on the contract; or (ii) personally serving the notice on the Public Insurance Adjuster.
 (215 ILCS 5/512.58(a)).”

-This right to cancel must be stated clearly on the Public Adjusting contract.
+This right to cancel the Public Adjuster and the Public Adjusting contract must be stated clearly.
 This is not optional.

 Further pursuant to another section of the code, per the requirements of the Fire Damage Representation Agreement Act [815 ILCS 625], the public adjusting contract must clearly set forth: